 To modify the pitch contour of an existing Sound object, you select this Sound and click To Manipulation.
 A Manipulation object will then appear in the list.
 You can then click View & Edit to raise a ManipulationEditor, which will show the pitch contour (PitchTier) as a series of thick blue dots.
-To reduce the number of dots, choose Stylize pitch (2 st) from the Pitch menu; it will then be easy to drag the dots around the time–pitch area.
+To reduce the number of dots, choose Stylize pitch (2 st) from the Pitch menu; it will then be easy to drag the dots around the time–pitch area (press the Option key to restrict dragging to vertical, and the Command key to restrict dragging to horizontal; mnemonics: Uption, Come Later).

-If you click any of the rectangles (or choose any of the Play commands from the View menu), you will hear the modified sound.
+If you click any of the rectangles (or choose any of the commands from the Play menu), you will hear the modified sound.
 By shift-clicking, you will hear the original sound.

 To get the modified sound as a separate object, choose Publish resynthesis from the File menu.